JCSDA/jedi-docs/docs/cloud/cluster.rst

 [don't just kill the Master EC2 node]

-The (optional) :code:`--spot` argument tells AWS to run this instance in the `spot market <https://aws.amazon.com/ec2/spot/>`_ which takes advantange of idle nodes.
+The (optional) :code:`--spot` argument tells AWS to run this instance in the `spot market <https://aws.amazon.com/ec2/spot/>`_ which takes advantage of idle nodes.
 This can be a substantial cost savings relative to on-demand pricing.
 But of course, this raises the possibility that there are not enough idle nodes sitting around to meet your request.
 If that is the case, the :code:`jedicluster` command above will fail after a few minutes with messages that look something like this:

 .. code:: bash